whyrusleeping/gx/README.md

 This will output a 'package-hash' unique to the content of the package at the time of publishing.
-If someone downloads the package and republishes it, it would produce the *exact* same hash.
+If someone downloads the package and republishes it, the *exact* same hash will be produced.

 ### package.json